-- A general warm up, followed by an activity specific warm up, will help reduce the friction on the joint, reducing, or delaying, arthritis.
+- A general warm up, followed by an activity specific warm up, will help to prepare the muscles and tendons for any activity to come.

-- Reducing the frequency of, or stopping completely, any activities that aggravate the shoulder (such as bench pressing, military presses, etc.) may also slow down or eliminate the development of arthritis.
+- Reducing the frequency of, or stopping completely, any activities that aggravate the shoulder.

 - A good strengthening program to develop musculature around the shoulder joint will help to protect it from violent trauma during sports and reduce the chance of an AC separation occurring.

 - Stretching the shoulder girdle to keep the muscles loose and the ligaments supple will reduce the damage sustained when trauma to the shoulder is inevitable.

 - The use of proper protective equipment when involved in contact, or collision, sports will also reduce injuries to the shoulder.

 - Rest in between training sessions or competition allows the body to heal the minor injuries and repair the muscles to be ready for the next round of activity.
 Rest is the time that the body uses to repair and rebuild.